Shami Kabab (Shami Kebab)

-These Shami Kabab are crisp on the outside, succulent & tender inside.
-Make these with your favorite meat of choice and the best part is you can shallow fry, pan-fry, air fry or oven bake them for a healthier choice.
-Serve these Shami Kabab with Mint Chutney or Cilantro Chutney.
-Extend your menu with this Turmeric Rice, onion salad and Kachumber.
+Make delicious Shami Kabab that are crisp on the outside, succulent and tender inside.
+This recipe for shami kebab is easily adaptable and can be made with lamb, goat or chicken.
+The best part is you can shallow fry, pan-fry, air fry or even oven bake them for a healthier option.

 More kabab recipes